gwu-libraries/social-feed-manager/README.md

-__THIS IS NOT THE SFM YOU SEEK__.
-(Well, probably not.)
-This is the original version of Social Feed Manager.
-For the new version, see [go.gwu.edu/sfm](http://go.gwu.edu/sfm).
+__THIS IS THE "OLD" SFM__, the original version of Social Feed Manager developed between 2012-2015.

+__IF YOU ARE LOOKING FOR THE "NEW" SFM__, which began development in 2015, head to __[go.gwu.edu/sfm](http://go.gwu.edu/sfm)__ for full information (and start at [https://github.com/gwu-libraries/sfm-ui](https://github.com/gwu-libraries/sfm-ui) if you want just the code)

 social feed manager